Efreh/car_speed_2/README.md

+Car Speedometer LED Control
+Description: Enhance your car's interior aesthetics with custom LED illumination for the speedometer.
+This Arduino-based project, paired with addressable LEDs, brings you a unique lighting experience that's fully under your control.
+The "GyverHub" library powers an intuitive setup and control process, while the "GyverHub" Android app ensures seamless interaction.

 <details>
 <summary><code>English Description</code></summary>

 # Car Speedometer LED Control

 > Control and customize your car's speedometer illumination using Arduino and addressable LEDs.